wessenstam/kubernetes101/day2/day2.rst

 During the creation of the YAML file he begins to understand the way the file works with respect to the Service part.
 The *selector*: line in the YAML file is *pointing to the label of the POD for which the port must be 'opened'/connected*.
 If that doesn’t match, the port is not forwarding the traffic into the container/pod!!!.
 The selector line seems to be a kind of a query to which the service must 'bind' itself using the label of the Pod...

-He then runs **kubectl apply -f nginx-pod-network-k8s.yaml** and runs **minikube service niginx-svc** (as that is the name of the service) to see if he gets the error 403 again.
+He then runs ``kubectl apply -f nginx-pod-network-k8s.yaml`` and runs ``minikube service niginx-svc`` (as that is the name of the service) to see if he gets the error 403 again.
 John remembered that images are ReadOnly!
 Any changes made are gone in a new deployment.

 .. figure:: images/24.png

-And yes that seems to work…
+And yes that seems to work...

 .. figure:: images/25.png

 He also noticed that the port has changed again.
-It would be great if we can have that as a “static” port number… he searches the internet and finds the parameter **nodePort**: (https://stackoverflow.com/questions/43935502/kubernetes-nodeport-custom-port).
+It would be great if we can have that as a “static” port number... he searches the internet and finds the parameter ``nodePort``: (https://stackoverflow.com/questions/43935502/kubernetes-nodeport-custom-port).
 Let’s use that in the YAML file.
 He adds the parameter in the ports: part of his YAML file and sets the value to 32222.

 .. code-block:: yaml